olets/zsh-abbr-v5-docs/docs/commands.md

 Add a new abbreviation.

 :::warning Known limitation
 Abbreviations and expansions cannot have an exclamation point (`!`).
-See [issue #84](https://github.com/olets/zsh-abbr/issues/84) for details.
+Read [issue #84](https://github.com/olets/zsh-abbr/issues/84) for details.
 If that's a dealbreaker for you, you can downgrade to v4.x.
-See [Migrating between versions](./migrating-between-versions.md).
+Read [Migrating between versions](./migrating-between-versions.md).
 :::

 ```shell{1-2}:no-line-numbers